ratwolfzero/hopalong_python/README.md

 Disadvantage:
 Trajectory points must be recomputed in both passes, but the impact of this trade-off is quite small and as mentioned above, as the number of iterations increases, the efficiency of the two-pass approach becomes much more advantageous in terms of memory usage and processing speed.

-While the two-pass approach is the chosen solution, it is important to consider alternative strategies that could be employed for trajectory calculations.
-Below are some alternative solutions that were evaluated, each with its own trade-offs in performance, memory usage, and complexity.

 ### Two-Pass Code Section

     @njit #njit is an alias for nopython=True